Suraj-tiwari-github/react-course-v3_Notes/03-advanced-react/TUTORIAL.md

 - Navbar.jsx

-  - NavLinks.jsx (nested in Navbar)
+  - NavLinks.jsx (nested in Navbar means render NavLinks component in Navbar Component)
-    - UserContainer.jsx (nested in NavLinks)
+    - UserContainer.jsx (nested in NavLinks means render UserContainer in NavLinks component)

+- Passing on the component with props which means parent element is passing the values to child element, Child element
+- is passing the element to grand child element or we can say saying of props is called props drilling.

 - import Navbar.jsx in App.jsx (remove container - CSS)
 - in Navbar.jsx setup